D-o-d-o-x/Spikey/README.md

 3. **Predictor**: This module takes the new latent representation from the MiddleOut module and predicts the next timestep.
 The goal is to minimize the prediction error during training.
 It can be configured to be an FCNN of arbitrary shape.

-The neural networks used in this solution are rather small, making it possible to meet the latency and power requirements if implemented more efficiently.
+The neural networks used are rather small, making it possible to meet the latency and power requirements if implemented more efficiently.

 If we were to give up on lossless compression, one could expand MiddleOut to form a joint latent over all threads and transmit that.